MikeBerry99/mikeberry-web/content/english/posts/post-2.md

 ![DevOps - Google Trend data](/images/post/devops-google-trend.jpg)

-> If DevOps has become so popular, why all the recent talk that “DevOps is Dead”?
+So, if DevOps has become so popular, why all the recent talk that **“DevOps is Dead”**?

 - [The New Stack - DevOps Is Dead.
 Embrace Platform Engineering](https://thenewstack.io/devops-is-dead-embrace-platform-engineering/)
 - [TechBeacon - Has DevOps turned development into a juggling act?](https://techbeacon.com/app-dev-testing/has-devops-turned-development-juggling-act)